sagefy/sagefy/docs/pages/survey_of_learning_research.md

 - SE 262-263: Practice should mirror the context to which it is applied.
 - SE 272-273: Keep practice question content grouped logically and conveniently on the page.
     - Cites Rey (2011)
-- SH 105: Scaffolding, or letting learners focus on one task at a time before integrating skills, is highly effective.
-Worked examples are an example of scaffolding.
-    - Cites Clarke, Ayres, and Sweller 2005, Sweller & Cooper, 1985; Cooper & Sweller, 1987; Paas & van Merrienboer, 1994
-- SH 115-116: Scaffolding, or isolated practice, can help learners be more ready to transfer knowledge to other contexts.
-- SH 132: Instructional scaffolding helps learners to target skills at the right challenge level.
-Scaffolding adds structure and support to the challenge, and slowly removes the support over time.
-    - Cites Palincsar and Brown 1984
-- SH 132-133: Scaffolds can be simple textual or diagram prompts; they do not necessarily need to be from a person directly.
-    - Cites Bereiter & Scardamalia, 1987
-- SH 133: Scaffolding supports learner motiviation.
-    - Cites Csikszentmihalyi, 1991
-- SH 146-147: Add scaffolding to practice and application to support the appropriate level of challenge.
-- SB 257-258: Use learning aids, such as scaffolding or training wheels, to promote transfer without causing cognitive overload.
-Also try drilling on specific parts of the procedure before integrating them together.
-    - Cites Carroll 1992
-- SH 215: Scaffold learners in their metacognitive processes by starting with a ton of aids, and gradually weaning them off.
 - SH 106: Not all reductions to cognitive load promote learning; learners need to fully use their cognitive capacity on the task at hand rather than being distracted.
     - Cites Paas, Renkl, & Sweller, 2003, 2004
-- SH 107: Asking learners to apply their knowledge promotes near- and far-transfer.
-Transfer, by human nature, is not automatic and less likely to work when the contexts vary more.
-    - Cites Singley & Anderson, 1989; McKeough, Lupart, & Marini, 1995; Thorndike & Woodworth, 1901; Reed, Ernst, & Banerji, 1974; Singley, 1995; Cognition and Technology Group at Vanderbilt, 1994; Singley & Anderson, 1989; Holyoak & Koh, 1987
 - SH 107: Learners often fail to apply knowledge to contexts due to context dependence of their knowledge.
     - Cites Mason Spencer & Weisberg, 1986; Perfetto, Bransford, & Franks, 1983
-- SH 109: Learners are more capable of applying knowledge when they can "combine concrete experience within particular contexts and abstract knowledge that crosscuts contexts".
-Practicing knowledge in multiple contexts promotes application and far-transfer.
-    - Cites Schwartz et al., 1999; Judd, 1908; Gick & Holyoak, 1983
 - SH 147: Set expectations for how much practice is necessary to achieve the goal.
 - SH 115: Practice to the point of fluency is required before attempting application of knowledge.
 - SH 119: "Specify Context and Ask Students to Identify Relevant Skills or Knowledge" and "Specify Skills or Knowledge and Ask Students to Identify Contexts in Which They Apply"